Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Experimental Results

 \subsection{Instability with only inliers present}

 We first aim to demonstrate that instabilities do occur in practice for relative pose estimation problems.
 We show epipolar estimation can fail even with no outliers in the data.

 To this end, we generate $3000$ random instances of the $5$- and $7$-point minimal problems.
-First, generate random world scenes $ {(}\R,\hat{\mathbf{T}},\Gamma_1,\ldots, \Gamma_N {)}$ with $N=7$ and an intrisinc matrix $K$ in the uncalibrated case, and otherwise with $N=5$ in the calibrated case, as follows: \begin{itemize} \itemsep{1.5pt} \item $\R$: taken from the QR decomposition of a random $3 \times 3$ matrix with i.i.d. standard normal entries; \item $\hat{\mathbf{T}}$: a uniformly-sampled point on the sphere with radius $1$ meter; \item $\Gamma_i$: uniformly-sampled world points with depths between $1$ and $20$ meters; \item $K$: chosen so the image size is $640 \times 480$, focal length is $32$ mm and principle point is the image \nolinebreak center. \end{itemize} Then we compute clean image data $(\gamma_i, \bar{\gamma}_i)$ for $i=1, \ldots, N$ as the projections of $\Gamma_i$ onto the two images.
-We discard and regenerate an instance if any of the $2$D points fall outside of the image's boundary, or if any of the $3$D points are located at the behind the cameras.
-Finally, i.i.d. noise is added to each image point, drawn from the $2$D Gaussian distribution $\mathcal{N}(0, \sigma^2 I)$, for different noise levels $\sigma$.
+First, generate random world scenes $ {(}\R,\hat{\mathbf{T}},\Gamma_1,\ldots, \Gamma_N {)}$ with $N=7$ and an intrisinc matrix $K$ in the uncalibrated case, and otherwise with $N=5$ in the calibrated case, as follows: \begin{itemize} \itemsep{1.5pt} \item $\R$: taken from the QR decomposition of a random $3 \times 3$ matrix with i.i.d. standard normal entries; \item $\hat{\mathbf{T}}$: a uniformly-sampled point on the sphere with radius $1$ meter; \item $\Gamma_i$: uniformly-sampled world points with depths between $1$ and $20$ meters; \item $K$: chosen so the image size is $640 \times 480$, focal length is $32$ mm and principle point is the image \nolinebreak center. \end{itemize} First, we calculate the projections of each data point from $\Gamma_i$ onto two images, resulting in pairs of clean image data, $(\gamma_i, \bar{\gamma}_i)$, where $i$ ranges from 1 to $N$.
+We eliminate and re-create any data instance if any 2D points are outside the image borders or any 3D points are behind the cameras.
+Finally, we add independent and identically distributed (i.i.d.) noise to each image point.
+This noise is taken from a 2D Gaussian distribution $\mathcal{N}(0, \sigma^2 I)$, with different levels of noise characterized by the standard deviation $\sigma$.